yuanqing/sketch-clean-document/README.md

 ### Clean Layers

 - Deletes hidden layers
+- Unnests nested groups
+- Rounds shapes to the nearest pixels
 - Smart rename layers
-- Unnests nested groups
+- Operates on layers in the selection, or on layers on the current page if the selection is empty
 - Skips processing of certain layers that match a whitelist regular expression
-- Operates on layers in the selection, or on layers on the current page if the selection is empty

 ### Clean Symbols